 There is a Western custom of having a look at the Annunciation (and often also the Visitation) in the run-up to Christmas.
 The instinct for this is an obvious one, and led to the special celebration of our Lady in the Ambrosian Rite on the last (sixth) Sunday of Advent.
-Similarly, the Roman postconciliar 'reforms' made Advent IV a Marian celebration; not unintelligently, once you have conceded the everything-into-the-mixing-pot model of liturgical 'reform'.
 For, although in one sense it is rational to make the Annunciation precede the Nativity by nine months, in another sense the mind naturally groups together events which are inextricably bound together, and wishes to revisit the Annunciation while its thoughts are occupied with the ventura sollemnia of the Birth.
-I will attempt the briefest summary of what the Roman Tradition has to offer.
+I will attempt the briefest summary of some things the Roman Tradition has to offer.

 Appendix pro aliquibus locis